ISACA · CyberSec-Fund

 As a foundational certificate with no expiration date, it also serves as a stepping stone toward more advanced ISACA credentials.
 Candidates who go on to earn the CSX-P (Cybersecurity Practitioner) certification—ISACA's hands-on, performance-based practitioner credential—can expect significantly higher earning potential, with mid-career cybersecurity professionals commonly earning between $80,000 and $130,000 annually depending on role and region.
 The Cybersecurity Fundamentals Certificate positions candidates to begin that progression with a recognized, vendor-neutral credential accepted across industries.

-5 sample questions with correct answers and explanations.
+5 sample questions with answers and explanations.
 Start a practice session to test yourself across all 596 questions.

 Explanation